-As Elvis joked in his 1968 special, “Crimmus” is “Southern for Christmas”.
-He recorded a lot of Christmas stuff, but here are some of my favorites.
+As Elvis joked in his 1968 television special, “‘Crimmus’ is Southern for Christmas.”
+He recorded a lot of Christmas music, some traditional, some totally not, some religious, some secular, and here are some of my favorites.

 “If I Get Home on Christmas Day” – Heartbreaking, and very personal.
-One of my new favorites.
-He puts his heart into it.
-Personal.
-Listen to the lyrics.
-Loneliness, ache, family.

 “O Come All Ye Faithful” – Wonderful arrangement.
 I love the opener, those piano chords.
 There’s a big emotional finish, strings and ringing bells.
 Elvis loved Christmas.
 This is gorgeous: Elvis as Patriarch.

 “The First Noel” – One of my favorite Christmas carols.
 Elvis plays this one straight, with a traditional choral arrangement.
 It’s beautiful.

 “White Christmas” – This is off of Elvis’ first Christmas album, in 1957.
 Irving Berlin, famously, was so outraged by Elvis’ version of the song that he tried to get it banned from radio play.
 When you listen to it now, it’s hard to think what was up Irving’s ass, except when you take into consideration the fact that Elvis’ sexuality was always activated, always, and it is here too.
 But Elvis doesn’t do anything too outrageous with the song.
 As a matter of fact, it’s pretty mild, all things considered.
 Listen to what he’s doing with his phrasing.
 It’s often been said that a singer’s voice doesn’t matter as much as the phrasing.
 It is the singer’s phrasing choices that separate the great ones from the pack.